hp4k1h5/agora/README.md

 - 🦙 `cancel` orders, `close` positions commands available.
 See [trading](./README.md#trading)

 ### v0.0.19
-- `&` profile fixes. should work with etf's and other non-company symbols again
+- `&` profile fixes. should work with elf's and other non-company symbols again

 ---